Epidemiologists

 Outlook

-Employment of epidemiologists is projected to grow 5 percent from 2018 to 2028, about as fast as the average for all occupations, according to the U.S. Department of Labor (DOL).
+Employment of epidemiologists is projected to grow by 19 percent through 2033, much faster than the average for all occupations, according to the U.S. Department of Labor (DOL).
 Job prospects for epidemiologists are promising because there will always be a need to understand, control, and prevent the spread of disease.
-There is particular promise in the growing field of environmental epidemiol...
+The DOL notes that many jobs for epidemiologists will be in state and local ...